Winter tyres and snow socks

 Snow socks are a user-friendly substitute for snow chains and vary in price.
 They are typically available from roughly £50 per pair – or around a quarter of the cost of a pair of winter tyres.

-As long as you can fit your hand between the top of the tyre and the wheel arch, you should be able to fit a snow sock fairly easily.
-You'll need to move the car back and forwards slightly – either by (gently) driving or getting a passenger to help by pushing it – to get each sock fully over the tyre.
+- As long as you can fit your hand between the top of the tyre and the wheel arch, you should be able to fit a snow sock fairly easily.

-To see the cars that excelled in the Which? test lab, check out our top cars for 2019.
+To see the cars that excelled in the Which? test lab, check out our best cars for 2020.

 How do snow socks work?